 The organic wines are handcrafted by winemaker Melanie Chester and the cellar door overlooks a very picturesque setting.
 Sonia loves to sit on the vineyard's verandah, wine in hand, and take in the view.
 'Chances are you'll see a kangaroo hop by for a sip – of water, that is!'

-Sonia is president of the farmer's market.
+Sonia is president of the farmers' market.
 Running on the second Saturday of each month, it provides the local community with fresh, seasonal produce and allows people to support local producers.
-Sonia notes how the market's role within the community has changed since the COVID-19 pandemic hit:
+Sonia notes how the market's role within the community has changed in recent times:

-'Farmers markets were looked at by many as events, social occasions to catch up with friends,' she says.
+'Farmers' markets were looked at by many as social occasions to catch up with friends,' she says.
 'Communities are now realising the importance of supporting localised food systems and making mindful choices around food services.'

 The owners of this historic Harcourt bakery, Jodie and Dave, source local fruits, flours and ingredients to make their sourdough breads and sweet treats in a restored Scotch oven.
 Pop in when they're open on the weekends.

-Food is often the theme of an Anthony family road trip, and they love to gather their own produce right from the source.
-Favourites include Tellurian Fruit Orchard in Harcourt during the warmer months, for plump organically grown peaches picked straight off the tree.
+Food is often the theme of an Anthony family road trip, and they love to gather produce right from the source.
+Favourites include Tellurian Fruit Orchard in Harcourt during the warmer months, for plump organically grown peaches plucked straight off the tree.

 The family fills up the fridge with pork from McIvor Farm Foods in Tooborac and keeps the home wine cellar stocked with bottles from nearby Syrahmi Wines.

-Sonia recommends a road trip from Bendigo to drop into local cellar doors.
-The nearby Heathcote wine region is home to more than 50 wineries and vineyards, and is renowned for its world-class shiraz.
+Sonia recommends a road trip from Bendigo into the nearby Heathcote wine region, where you can drop into local cellar doors.
+Home to more than 50 wineries and vineyards, the region's renowned for its world-class shiraz.

-'You’ll be surprised by its flavour, but beware its high alcohol level!'
+'You’ll be surprised by the flavour, but beware its high alcohol level!'
 Sonia says.
 Sample the latest vintages and take a bottle home for your designated driver to enjoy later.